Topics: Accounts Payable Automation, Finance and Accounting Transformation

 Issue: Carillion faced severe cash flow problems and failed to manage its accounts payable effectively.
 Delays in payments to subcontractors and suppliers led to project delays and increased operational costs, contributing to the company’s financial downfall.

-Comprehensive Turnover Analysis to Rescue Your Bottom Line
+4 Ways to Optimise Your Accounts Payable Turnover Ratio to Rescue Your Bottom Line

 An effective Accounts Payable Turnover (APT) strategy can significantly enhance your company’s financial health.
 By optimising APT through various strategic approaches, businesses can achieve a more robust bottom line.